 Controls

-Like with the Navalert and the Cheetah GPS mirror, the C100's design suggests that it hails from a region where they drive on the wrong side of the road.
-The volume adjustment, for instance, is located on the right side of the unit, farthest from the driver, and is best manipulated using the tip of the forefinger, rather than the heel of the thumb, as on the Whistler.
-Additional confirmation of the Cheetah's national origin is provided by a female voice whose dulcet tones are clearly upper-class British.
+Like with the Cheetah GPS mirror, the C100 hails from a region where they drive on the left.
+The volume adjustment, for instance, is located on the right side of the unit, farthest from the driver.
+Another tipoff: the voice alerts are clearly upper-class British.

 - User-friendly